One-Pot Pastry Cream Recipe

-Pastry cream is a filling that contains milk together with sugar, eggs, starch, and flavorings.
-It is often used in desserts, and puddings and is a sweet filling that is used in tarts and cakes as well.
+Pastry cream is a filling made with milk, sugar, eggs, starch, and flavorings.
+It is often used in desserts and puddings, and as a sweet filling in tarts and cakes.

 If you plan on mastering desserts, this recipe is a must-have in your repertoire.
 You will be making it often as a component on its own or as an ingredient in another component.
 We often use it in mousses and Danishes, entremets, Mille-feuille, and even in cakes.